AmanPrakash09/PokeDex-Master/README.md

 ## Milestone 4 Updates

 Please find the single SQL script to create all tables and data in the database in `/sql-query-scripts/createAndPopulate.sql`.
+The PDF file is found at `/C304_Milestone_4.pdf`.
 Otherwise, no extra information.

 -------------------------------------------------